📌 Overview

 Screenshot showing the Aura Frames app at the #1 rank in the U.S. Apple App Store

-Although there is a lot of interesting history from how the Aura Frames Rails codebase evolved over a decade, this post will focus on the slice of time from mid-2025 through Christmas 2025, preparing for a large scale Active Record query layer refactoring to distribute the work to multiple primary DBs.
+Although there is a lot of interesting history from how the Aura Rails codebase evolved over a decade, let’s look at the changes made from mid-2025 before Christmas Day 2025 to Active Record to make the numbers above possible.

 Getting Started With Multiple Databases